Blogs › National Insurance: What’s changed?

 In England, anyone with assets or savings of less than £20,000 will have their care needs covered fully by the state.
 Their assets include their home, savings and investments.
 The state will subsidise the care costs of anyone who has between £20,000 and £100,000 in savings and assets.

-A further change will take place from April 2023, when National Insurance will return to its current rate.
+Further National Insurance changes will take place from April 2023, when National Insurance will return to its current rate.
 However, the extra money will still be collected by the government as a new Health and Social Care Levy.
 Unlike NI, the levy will also be paid by state pensioners who are working.

 How will this affect businesses?